 Help Stop Live Animal Exports from Dover

-In 2012, over 47,000 animals left Britain, destined for further fattening and slaughter on the continent.
+Between January 2011 and December 2012, over 130,000 animals left Britain, destined for further fattening and slaughter on the continent.
 Exports were temporarily suspended from Ramsgate port following an animal welfare disaster in September 2012 but, after a brief resumption of the trade from Ramsgate, we fear the trade may now begin to grow again following a move back to the port of Dover in early May 2013.

-Please send a message to Defra asking them to permanently halt live animal exports from Ramsgate as it clearly does not have the facilities to handle the animals in a safe manner and to show the Government just how many people oppose live exports.
+Please send a message to Defra asking them to permanently halt live animal exports from Dover and show the Government just how many people oppose live exports.

 Write to Defra >>